Integration examples

 1. Connect the Ethernet cable of the WIZNet adapter, powered by 3.3V, to the Ethernet port of the PC.

-2. Open network and sharing menu and click Change adapter settings.
+2. Open Network and Sharing Centre menu and click Change adapter settings.

 ../_images/ethernet1.png